 His name appears in the record under a variety of spellings.
 He lived in Albany during the 1760s and 70s.
 His modest home in the first ward appeared on city assessment rolls in 1766 and 1779.
-He was married to a woman named Elizabeth.
-In 1768, his family of three belonged to St. Peter's Anglican church.
+He resided in the same neighborhood where former soldiers (and weavers as well) had lived for many decades.

-He may have been the same Baraby Winterscale who served as an enlisted man in Colonel Marinus Willett's regiment of levies during the American Revolution.
+He may have been the same "Baraby Winterscale" who served as an enlisted man in Colonel Marinus Willett's regiment of levies during the American Revolution.
 A subsequent pension application for that individual has not yet been researched.

 After 1779, his name no longer appeared in the community-based record.
 We seek information on his later life and passing.
 This one time Albany resident was among the many newcomers of Irish background who were associated with the military.